arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my evearyday life, through all its ups and downs and dull mundanities.

+### 04.10.16
+Pandan cake is a spongy green cake.
+It's spongy in texture (also kinda moist and chewy, it's nice) and also kinda looks like a green sponge.
+It's of Indonesian and Malaysian origins, and is flavoured with the juice of Pandanus amaryllifolius leaves.

 ### 04.09.16
 There's this drink called *bai*.
 It's 5 calories, got antioxidants, and tastes pretty good.
 It's sweetened with stevia, which has some